Microchip-MPLAB-Harmony/reference_apps/apps/sam_e51_cnano/same51n_google_cloud_iot_core/utilities/gcp_iot_provisioning_serial_bridge/readme.md

 - Open MPLAB X IDE
 - Close all existing projects in IDE, if any project is opened
 - Go to File -> Import -> Hex/ELF File
-- In the "Import Image File" window, Step 1 - Create Prebuilt Project, click the "Browse" button to select the prebuilt hex file.
+- In the "Import Image File" window, Step 1 - Create Prebuilt Project, click the "Browse" button to select the prebuilt hex file in "gcp_iot_provisioning_serial_bridge/hex" folder.
 - Select Device has "ATSAME51J20A"
 - Ensure the proper tool is selected under "Hardware Tool"
 - Click on "Next" button